 Once home I took them as directed on the container.
 When the home physical therapist made her first visit day 2 after surgery she also asked if I had had a bowel movement.

 Again the answer was “no”.
 She encouraged me to take the stool softeners and to try hard to have a bowel movement as soon as possible.

 My first two meals were liquid and I had not eaten very much solid food since the surgery.
 The pain medication (Percocet for me) made me constipated as well.

 On the 3rd day post surgery after several tries and some difficulty I had my first bowel movement.
 I tried elevating my leg, moving it as far sideways as possible as well as different sitting positions until I was successful.

 The first bowel movement after TKR is a big relief.
-My medical team and physical therapist were so concerned that it was like another milestone for me in my recovery.
+My medical team and physical therapist was concerned, so it felt like another milestone in my recovery.

-Step 5: Standing Up After Using the Toilet (post TKR)
+Step 5: Standing Up After Using the Toilet (after knee replacement)

 Getting up off the toilet is just as challenging as sitting down on the toilet seat.
 In the early going I needed something stable like my walker or walking poles to get back up (also read my article on walkers, poles, or a cane after knee replacement)